saqirltu/UnityGameLoaderWithOTA/README.md

 Large games: This allows to selectively load the pieces which are needed into the game at runtime.

 It is using the Unity Addressables to support the remote content management.
-Up from the Unity Editor and Addressable package versions used in the project, we can even put the actual Scene asset in the Packages folder.
+Thanks to the latest bug fix, up from Unity 2020.2a17 + Addressables v1.12.0., we can even put the actual Scene asset in the Packages folder.

 HowTo: